duncantl/CodeAnalysis/Topics/topics.md

 1. Extract functions defined inside functions that do not modify the shared variables.
 1. findGlobals() alternative that handles, e.g.,  pkg::fun as a single entity and not ::, pkg, fun and also recognizes fun in lapply(x, fun)  as  function and not a variable.
-2. Rewrite functions to avoid dependence on global variables, ie:
+2. Rewrite functions to make explicit dependence on global variables, ie:
 ```{R}
 f = function(x) x + y
 # becomes: